zhaoweicai/mscnn/README.md

       Year  = {2016}
     }

+### Updates

+This repository is merged to the latest Caffe.
+There is very minor numerical difference from the old version.
+By using the latest vresions of Caffe, CUDA and cuDNN, the speeds could be doubled.
+If you want to use the old version of code, you can download it from [MSCNN-V1.0](http://www.svcl.ucsd.edu/projects/mscnn/mscnn_v1.0.zip).

 ### Requirements

 1. cuDNN is required to avoid the issue of out-of-memory and have the same running speed described in our paper.
-For now, only CUDA 7.5 with cuDNN v3 is tested.
+For now, CUDA 8.0 with cuDNN v5 is tested.
+The other versions should be working.

 2. If you want to use our MATLAB scripts to run the detection demo, caffe MATLAB wrapper is required.
 Please build matcaffe before running the detection demo.